The Commitments (film): Casting

 Casting directors John and Ros Hubbard travelled to Dublin, Ireland in April 1990 and spent two months visiting local clubs in their search for musicians to appear in the film.
 In June of that year, Parker travelled to Dublin and placed an advertisement in the magazine Hot Press, requesting young artists to audition for roles in the film.
 Parker wanted actors who could play a musical instrument and resembled the characters from the novel.
-He said, "I would stop kids busking (performing for change) on the streets and call them in to audition ... we had to choose kids who were quite talented, because they had to play musicians who were awful at first, but gradually improved."
+He said, "I would stop kids busking on the streets and call them in to audition ... we had to choose kids who were quite talented, because they had to play musicians who were awful at first, but gradually improved."

 Auditions were first held at The Waterfront, a nightclub located near the River Liffey.
 Jim Corr and his sisters Andrea Corr, Sharon Corr and Caroline Corr were among those who auditioned.
 Andrea was cast in the non-musical role of Sharon Rabbitte, Jimmy's younger sister, while Sharon and Caroline were cast as members of an Irish band known as "Country & Western"; Jim appears in a brief role as a member of the band "Avant-Garde-A-Clue".
 Parker then held a casting call at the Mansion House on Dawson Street, Dublin, where 1,500 people auditioned for various roles.
 During the auditions, Parker met Andrew Strong, son of the film's vocal coach Rob Strong, who performed "Mustang Sally".
 After meeting with Parker to discuss the project, Strong secured the role of Deco Cuffe, the lead singer of The Commitments.
 Robert Arkins was initially considered for the role of Deco before he was ultimately cast as Jimmy Rabbitte.
 Although his character does not have a singing part in the film, Arkins performs the song "Treat Her Right" during the opening credits.